Coronavirus COVID-19 Updates: uc.edu/publichealth

 There are several ways to identify mentors within the UCCOM or CCHMC, including referencing the following:

 This is largely left up to the mentee and the mentor to discuss.
 Some mentors will have specific projects in mind, while others will require significant input from the mentee.
-To view example summer projects from 2018, see the identifying a scholar project list
+To view available opportunity outside of the CommonApp, students may visit the following for current research projects with -

 Absolutely!
 Applying for multiple programs increases your likelihood of being accepted into a least one of them.